 This will allow you to specify value of feature parallelism, which will expand to link to the necessary library.

 Main target rules

-The main target rule is what creates a top-level target, for example "exe" or "lib".
-It's quite likely that you'll want to declare your own and there are as many as three ways to do that.
+A main target rule (e.g "exe" Or "lib") creates a top-level target.
+It's quite likely that you'll want to declare your own and there are two ways to do that.